lindgr3n/100daysofvue3/markdowns/day30.md

 </script>
 ```

-Doing the same thing in Vue 3 not looks like
+Doing the same thing in Vue 3 now looks like

 ```Vue
 <template>